-Nicoya, village of traditions and authentic people
+Nicoya, the village of traditions and authentic people

-Even after 20 years of visiting the Guanacaste province at the North Pacific of Costa Rica, I find new reasons to fall in love with it everytime.
-I travel to this piece of land, the cradle of the Chorotega-culture and friendly, hard working folks.
+Even after 20 years of visiting the Guanacaste province at the North Pacific of Costa Rica, I find new reasons to fall in love with it every time.
+I travel to this piece of land, the cradle of the Chorotega-culture and friendly, hard-working folks.

 Monte Galan, Nicoya

 30 minutes away from Nicoya Center in the direction of Rancho Humo, you’ll find a small village called Monte Galan.
 It’s the home to Don Ñero, how people call him, but actually his name is Antonio Carrillo.
 A man whose skin was tanned by the Guanacaste sun, inexhaustible worker, comedian and cheerful person.
-He loves his homeland over all and with his 80 or more years, he’s totally clear still and open to strike a conversation anytime.
+He loves his homeland overall and with his 80 or more years, he’s totally clear still and open to strike a conversation anytime.

 He gets up at 3 am, it’s his habit, to fire the stove with firewood, and to cook his morning coffee.
 The firewood is available in big quantity, he himself provided it some weeks ago with his ax.
-A good cup of fresh coffee, this is al he needs in the morning.
-Not to hot though, to head to his farm right afterwards and begin his work.
+A good cup of fresh coffee, this is all he needs in the morning.
+Not to hot though, to head to his farm right afterward and begin his work.

 Everyday life on the farm

 From now on his life changes, he transforms into a “sabanero” (Sabana in English means savannah).
 Proud of his land and traditions, with his pants in the rubber boots, he begins to milk the cows with his bare hands.

 His cows and calves are his company, even more, they’re personalities.
 He gave them all names, perhaps to diminish the solitude and to have somebody to interact with.
 “Pardita”, the cow, and its calf “Curruminio”, are two of those animals.